St. John's Curriculum and Call

 Vacation permitted.
 Inpatient.

 Residents gain an understanding of conditions that frequently present to the emergency room setting and will learn how these overlap with and differ from conditions presenting to the family practice center.
-Residents work a minimum of 200 hours in the ER.
+Residents will meet the minimum requirements in the ER.
 Residents may work some evening and/or weekend shifts.

 PEDIATRIC INPATIENT SERVICE